doverunner/cpix-api-client/python/README.md

 ---------------------------------------
-# Doverunner CPIX Client for Python
+# DoveRunner CPIX Client for Python
- This module shows the client code for CPIX communication with Doverunner KMS server in Python.
+ This module shows the client code for CPIX communication with DoveRunner KMS server in Python.